A former Olympian was among the mob that stormed the Capitol. His Team USA jacket gave him away.

 Since the video surfaced, many people have alerted the FBI and law enforcement on social media to Keller’s apparent participation in the riot, which resulted in five deaths, including that of a U.S. Capitol Police officer.

-Standing 6-foot-6 and wearing a familiar Olympic jacket, Keller was easy to identify for many swimmers, coaches and officials who’d competed with and against him over the years, two of whom told The Washington Post they recognized the maskless Keller in the footage.
+Standing 6 feet 6 and wearing a familiar Olympic jacket, Keller was easy to identify for many swimmers, coaches and officials who had competed with and against him over the years, two of whom told The Washington Post they recognized the maskless Keller in the footage.
 In the video, he can be seen in the Rotunda, at one point locked amid a mob of Trump supporters and law enforcement officers pushing against each other.

-The jacket Keller was apparently wearing at the Capitol – with “USA” printed across the back and an Olympic patch on the front – does not appear to be one from his Olympic days but rather worn by Team USA members who competed at the 2018 Winter Games in PyeongChang.
+The jacket Keller was apparently wearing at the Capitol – with “USA” printed across the back and an Olympic patch on the front – does not appear to be one from his Olympic days but rather worn by Team USA members who competed at the 2018 Winter Games in PyeongChang, South Korea.

-“We were not aware of this and cannot confirm its accuracy,” a spokeswoman for USA Swimming said in an email Monday.
+“We were not aware of this and cannot confirm its accuracy,” a spokesperson for USA Swimming said in an email.
 “We respect private individuals’ and groups’ rights to peacefully protest but in no way condone the actions taken by those at the Capitol last week.”

-Keller has deleted his social media accounts, where he reportedly espoused pro-Trump views.
+Keller has deleted his social-media accounts, where he reportedly espoused pro-Trump views.

-He had been apparently working for the commercial real estate firm Hoff & Leigh in Colorado Springs, Colo., but his name and biography were removed from the company’s website late Monday.
+He had been apparently working for the commercial real-estate firm Hoff & Leigh in Colorado Springs, Colorado, but his name and biography were removed from the company’s website late Monday.
 Owners of the brokerage firm did not return messages seeking comment this week.

 Keller was a top American swimmer for nearly a decade.
-He anchored the U.S. 4x-200 freestyle relay at the 2004 Games in Athens, where he memorably beat Australian Ian Thorpe to the wall and won gold for Phelps and his American teammates.
-Keller helped the U.S. team defend that Olympic title four years later in Beijing, and also won two Olympic bronze medals and a silver during his decorated racing career.
+He anchored the U.S. 4x-200 freestyle relay at the 2004 Games in Athens, where he memorably beat Australian Ian Thorpe to the wall and won gold for Phelps and American teammates.
+Keller helped the U.S. team successfully defend that Olympic title four years later in Beijing, and also won two Olympic bronze medals and a silver during his career.

 He trained and competed under some of the sport’s most successful coaches, including Dave Salo at USC and later Bob Bowman and Jon Urbanchek at Michigan.